nherbaut/nherbaut.github.io/_research/sustainability_en.md

 Although much research considers AI to be beneficial in certain areas — notably for reducing GHG emissions \[[SaberiKamarposhti et al. 2024](#ref-saberikamarposhti2024cultivating)\] \[[Adegbite et al. 2024](#ref-adegbite2024artificial)\] — studies addressing the systemic effects of AI remain rare and limited to (albeit important) considerations of AI ethics \[[Stahl et al. 2023](#ref-stahl2023systematic)\].

 I aim to better understand the **systemic impacts of AI deployment**, to study the **sustainability of the ubiquitous AI model**, and to propose **pathways for shifting toward sustainable alternatives**.
 In this document, I begin by providing an illustrative example of a simplistic metabolic study focusing on a transport infrastructure (Section ).
-The objective of this example is to guide the reader in understanding the FIB model (Section ).
+The objective of this example is to guide the reader in understanding the FIN model (Section ).
 I then proceed by explaining how the applied model can allow us to reason about the stability of a system (Section ) while taking into account its characteristics and first-, second-, and third-order effects.
 I continue by applying the model to the study of the metabolism of AI (Sections , , ) and justify the novelty of this approach.
 Finally, I propose directions for my future research within this theoretical framework (Section ).

 # Illustrative Example of a Socio-Metabolic Study